 VERSES Receives Acceptance From NEO Exchange Inc. for Proposed Warrant Amendments

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- VERSES Technologies Inc. (NEO:VERS) ("VERSES" or the "Company”) is pleased to announce that further to its press release dated November 25, 2022, it has received acceptance from the Neo Exchange Inc. (the "NEO") for the Warrant Amendments (defined below) in connection with up to 18,100,714 Class A subordinate voting share purchase warrants of the Company (the “Class A Warrants”) as further described in the Company’s news release dated August 29, 2022.
+VANCOUVER, British Columbia, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- VERSES Technologies Inc. VERS ("VERSES" or the "Company") is pleased to announce that further to its press release dated November 25, 2022, it has received acceptance from the Neo Exchange Inc. (the "NEO") for the Warrant Amendments (defined below) in connection with up to 18,100,714 Class A subordinate voting share purchase warrants of the Company (the "Class A Warrants") as further described in the Company's news release dated August 29, 2022.

 The Company received the required written consents from over 50% of the applicable warrant holders ("Consenting Warrant Holders") and disinterested shareholders for the following amendments (collectively, the "Warrant Amendments"):